ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 This appendix lists the specifications of this profile based on the requirements of the ACE framework, as requested in {{Section C of RFC9200}}.

-* Optionally, define new methods for the Client to discover the necessary permissions and AS for accessing a resource, different from the one proposed in {{RFC9200}}: Not specified.
+* Optionally, define new methods for the client to discover the necessary permissions and AS for accessing a resource, different from the one proposed in {{RFC9200}}: Not specified.

 * Optionally, specify new grant types: Not specified.

 * Optionally, define the use of client certificates as client credential type: Not specified.

-* Specify the communication protocol the Client and RS must use: CoAP.
+* Specify the communication protocol the client and RS must use: CoAP.

-* Specify the security protocol the Client and RS must use to protect their communication: Group OSCORE, by using a pre-established Group OSCORE Security Context.
+* Specify the security protocol the client and RS must use to protect their communication: Group OSCORE, by using a pre-established Group OSCORE Security Context.

-* Specify how the Client and the RS mutually authenticate: Explicitly, by possession of a common Group OSCORE Security Context, and by either: usage of digital signatures embedded in messages, if protected with the group mode of Group OSCORE; or protection of messages with the pairwise mode of Group OSCORE, by using pairwise symmetric keys derived from the asymmetric keys of the two peers exchanging the message.
-Note that mutual authentication is not completed before the Client has verified a Group OSCORE response using the corresponding Group OSCORE Security Context.
+* Specify how the client and the RS mutually authenticate: Explicitly, by possession of a common Group OSCORE Security Context, and by either: usage of digital signatures embedded in messages, if protected with the group mode of Group OSCORE; or protection of messages with the pairwise mode of Group OSCORE, by using pairwise symmetric keys derived from the asymmetric keys of the two peers exchanging the message.
+Note that mutual authentication is not completed before the client has verified a Group OSCORE response using the corresponding Group OSCORE Security Context.

 * Specify the proof-of-possession protocol(s) and how to select one, if several are available.
 Also specify which key types (e.g., symmetric/asymmetric) are supported by a specific proof-of- possession protocol: Group OSCORE algorithms; asymmetric keys verified and distributed by a Group Manager.